ds28-ops/loan-default-risk-assessment/README.md

  Predicting Microfinance Loan Default Risk

 **Value Proposition:**
 Microfinance institutions and small banks frequently serve loan applicants with limited or no credit history.
 Manually assessing these applications is slow, subjective, and often inconsistent.
-We propose a machine learning system to **automatically assess the default risk of loan applicants**, providing an “approval likelihood” score (High, Medium, Low).
+We propose a machine learning system to **automatically assess the default risk of loan applicants**, providing an “approval likelihood” score (High, Medium, Low) along with an explanation of reasons why this applicant is flagged in this category.

 The ML system will reduce the time to screen applicants, improve approval consistency, and proactively manage portfolio risk.